Mikerniker/100_Days_of_Python/Day49/README.md

 - [move_to_element method – Action Chains](https://www.geeksforgeeks.org/move_to_element-method-action-chains-in-selenium-python/)
 - [Scrolling with Selenium and Python](https://riptutorial.com/selenium-webdriver/example/28140/scrolling-using-python)
 - [Scrolling to Element](https://intellipaat.com/community/30985/python-selenium-scroll-to-element-scrolling-to-element-using-webdriver) - This resource is what helped me figure out how to finally move down the screen.
+- [Find Aria Labels](https://www.reddit.com/r/selenium/comments/rnlpl5/how_to_click_on_a_button_in_python_using_selenium/) - This helped me figure out how to fine aria label elements as well as other elements/attributes that were not classes or ids.

 #### Notes